 Prolia (denosumab) is a prescription injection designed to increase bone mass and reduce fracture risk, especially in postmenopausal women with osteoporosis.
 By targeting the bone resorption process, Prolia helps strengthen bones and may provide long-term benefits for bone health.

-In this article, we’ll examine Prolia’s effectiveness as an osteoporosis treatment, exploring its benefits, potential side effects, and appropriate patient selection to help determine if it’s the right choice for osteoporosis management.
+In this article, we’ll examine Prolia’s effectiveness as an osteoporosis medicine, exploring its benefits, potential side effects, and appropriate patient selection to help determine if it’s the right choice for osteoporosis management.

 Key Takeaways